Chamal1120/globalbooks-soa/coursework-deliverables/reflective-report/reflective-report.typ

 == Security Implementation

+Implementing a dual authentication model was one of the most challenging aspects of this project.
+The system uses JWT authentication for REST endpoints and WS-Security for SOAP services, creating a comprehensive security architecture.

+*JWT Authentication:*
-Implementing JWT authentication across all services was trickier than expected, but the end result feels professional and secure.
-Using HS256 with 10-hour token expiration and BCrypt for passwords creates a solid security foundation without over-complicating things.

-The stateless nature of JWT tokens means I don't need to manage session storage across multiple services - each service can validate tokens independently.
-This simplified the architecture significantly while maintaining strong security.
+Using HS256 with 10-hour token expiration and BCrypt for passwords creates a solid security foundation for REST services.
+The stateless nature of JWT tokens means services can validate tokens independently without requiring shared session storage.

+*WS-Security Implementation:*
+Adding WS-Security Username Token authentication to SOAP endpoints required integrating WSS4J2 interceptors with Spring Web Services.
+This implementation demonstrates enterprise-grade SOAP security standards while maintaining the clean separation between REST and SOAP authentication models.

+The dual approach shows how different protocols can coexist with appropriate security measures - JWT for modern REST APIs and WS-Security for enterprise SOAP integrations.

 = Development Process Insights